-If the engine on your boat is equipped with power trim you can change the angle of your prop shaft by pressing the trim switch.
-For a explanation of the handling characteristics caused by trimming your engine see your engine owner's manual.
+The engine on your boat is equipped with power trim.
+You can change the angle of your prop shaft by pressing the trim switch on the shifter/throttle lever.
+For an explanation of the handling characteristics caused by trimming your engine see your engine owner's manual.

 Bow steering: